Blue Throated Macaws

 The Blue-throated Macaw is a critically endangered parrot species found only in the seasonally flooded savannahs in northern Bolivia.
 In fact, scientists were unable to find this species anywhere in the wild in the late 1980s.
 Upon closer investigation a small population was rediscovered in 1992 and currently there are only a couple of hundred individuals reported to exist in the wild.
 Threats such as trapping for the pet trade (although now illegal), deforestation, extreme weather patterns, botfly infestations and nest predation has the Blue-throated Macaws fighting the race against extinction.

-In 2014, African Lion Safari became a conservation partner in efforts to save this iconic species.
-Staff are developing methods to breed the Blue-throated Macaw in our care, with the goal of re-introducing the young into their natural habitat.
+In 2014, African Lion Safari became a conservation partner with World Parrot Trust in efforts to save this iconic species.
+Staff are developing methods to breed Blue-throated Macaw in our care, with the goal of re-introducing the young into their natural habitat.
 While still in the early stages, African Lion Safari has made advances in transport and health screening methods, created a protocol to adjust birds to new environments, and setting up breeding pairs.

 Our Future Goals

 We will continue our efforts in developing egg incubation protocols, and contribute to the genetic research that will be used to guide management and help ensure the future of Blue-throated Macaw.

 In 2018, African Lion Safari was pleased to announce the hatching of two critically endangered Blue-throated Macaw chicks on June 24th and 26th